jpmcelderry/k-Nearest-Neighbors/README.md

 # k-Nearest-Neighbors
-An implementation of k-Nearest Neighbors machine learning algorithm on six datasets in Java
+An implementation of k-Nearest Neighbors machine learning algorithm on six datasets in Java, testing kNN, condensed kNN, and edited kNN

 Assignment written in Eclipse for Java, Version: 2019-12 (4.14.0)